ebarquero85/ebarquero85/README.md

 # Hi, I'm Edgard 👋

-Full Stack Developer with experience in React, Angular, Golang, AWS, etc. Passionate about develop and technology.
+Full Stack Developer with 10 years of experience.
+Passionate about development and technology.

 <!-- # Frontend